 SGRA recognizes athletes are required to balance many commitments.
 These commitments often include family, school and other sports.
 SGRA expects and supports family and school commitments take priority over ringette.

-To balance the development of SGRA athletes and creating viable teams with the ability to compete with other AA programs across the province, SGRA will place a limitation on how many athletes will be selected from outside SGRA boundaries (“import players”).
-If you are outside of SGRA boundaries and are interested in AA within SGRA, please contact SGRA President firstname.lastname@example.org for more details.
+To balance the development of SGRA athletes and creating viable teams with the ability to compete with other AA programs across the province, SGRA will place a limitation on how many athletes may be selected from outside SGRA boundaries (“import players”).
+Please contact the applicable Division Director or Director of Player Development & Assessment (firstname.lastname@example.org) for more details.

 How will coaches be selected?

 Interested coaches will then complete a coaching application by the deadline indicated on the SGRA website.
-Prospective coaches will then be interviewed by a selection committee, consisting of the Director of Coaching Assessment and Development, the Coordinator of AA and appropriate Division Director.
-Once the Head Coach has been selected, the committee may recommend assistant coaches.
+Prospective coaches will then be interviewed by a selection committee if applicable, consisting of the Director of Coaching Assessment and Development, Director of Player Development & Assessment, and appropriate Division Director.
+Once the Head Coach has been selected, the committee may recommend assistant coaches based on registration information.
+(Another Division Director or Vice-President may step in where certain parties are not available or a declared conflict of interest exists)

 How will teams be selected?